 Hyundai Ioniq Electric reliability & safety

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assistance rating|

-Hyundai Ioniq Electric reliability and problems
+Hyundai Ioniq Electric reliability & problems

 There are no major problems to report when it comes to the reliability of the Ioniq Electric, and that warranty – while not quite as generous as the seven-year deal offered with the Kia Soul EV – will have you covered for the first few years of ownership.

 According to our sister title Auto Express' 2019 Driver Power survey, the Ioniq is one of the top 10 cars to own in the UK: drivers report low running costs and cheap servicing, while the standard safety features are an added bonus.

 The Ioniq repeated this strong showing in the 2020 running of the survey, coming home ninth out of the top 75 cars ranked.
 Hyundai as a brand also did well in this most recent survey; consumers said it was the 13th-best manufacturer out of 30 looked at.